resire02/capstone48_intro_to_microcontrollers/deliverables/5_lab-project/lab/lab-guide.md

    1. Verify that there are no duplicate global variable or function names across subsystems.
 If there are conflicts, rename the variables or functions to make them unique.
    2. Test each subsystem individually and then as part of the integrated system to ensure compatibility.
    3. HINT: You may run into conflicts while trying to output PWM signals to two different components, the temperature sensor and the doorbell.
 There are ways to get through it.
 Good luck!

+📌 The full source code for this sketch is located at [5_lab-project/SmartHome/](../../../deliverables/5_lab-project/lab/code/SmartHome/)